island-is/island.is/libs/testing/nest/README.md

 ### Examples

-In these examples we're going to assume that a 3rd party API is used which needs mocking.
-This API is called `NationalRegistryApi`; and we're thus creating a mock:
+Assume we need to mock a 3rd party API: `NationalRegistryApi`.
+Create a mock:

 ```typescript
 class MockNationalRegistryApi {